yash-yp/gsoc-21/blogs/week-09-coding-period.md

 >
 > Improve documentation in code and giving files some more descriptive names

-This meant that what would have been a free week 10 turned into one of the busiest ones.
+This meant that what would have been a free week, turned into one of the busiest ones.